Ricette di Sicilia

 - 1

-Soak the mutton in a mixture of water and vinegar for at least 1 hour to soften and enhance its flavour.
+Soak the mutton in a mixture of water and vinegar for at least an hour to deepen its flavour.

 - 2

-Sauté the meat with garlic, salt and pepper in a pan to deepen its aroma.
+Sauté the meat with garlic, salt, and pepper in a pan to bring out its rich taste.

 - 3